Council tax: Exemptions and discounts for mental health

 - The Disability Reduction Scheme.

 Council Tax Reduction Scheme

-It is important to make sure that your council tax bill is correct – you may be able to get your bill reduced if you live alone or you are very unwell.
-Contact your local Citizens Advice for more information about the scheme in your area.
+It is important to make sure that your council tax bill is correct – you may be able to get your bill reduced if you live alone or are very unwell.

 Disability Reduction Scheme